nickdbmiller/web-of-rogues/README.md

 - Displays activity log for PC actions (eg. "You move West.")
 - Displays current level
 - When PC reaches staircase on level 10 win condition is met, the activity log announces victory, and dungeon level is replaced with a victory screen
-- When PC health reaches zero the game ends and dungeon level is replaced with a defeat screen
+- When PC health reaches zero the activity log anounces death and dungeon level is replaced with a defeat screen

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
+- Add horizontal view for mobile
-- Use local storage to save user favorites
+- Use local storage to save game data
+- Add main menu screen to manage saved games, start new games, and hall of champions
+- Make the game increase in difficulty as the dungeon level increases
+- Add additional PC classes (Wizard, Ranger, Fighter, etc.)
+- Add items that the PC can pick up and interact with
+- Add spells
+- Add additional enemy types
+- Add animations
+- Add a leveling system so the PC can become stronger
+- Add a requirement to fight your way back out of the dungeon to win
+- Add a postgame where you can go deeper into the dungeon to increase your score

 ## Project Schedule